 The “AMERICA’S LANGUAGES – Investing in Language Education for the 21st Century” report from The American Academy of Arts & Sciences, finds that:

-The ability to understand, speak, read, and write in world languages, in addition to English, is critical to success in business, research, and international relations in the twenty-first century.
+- The ability to speak, read, and write in other world languages, in addition to English, is critical to success.
+Not only in business, but also in research and international relations in the twenty-first century.

-The United States needs more people to speak languages other than English in order to provide social and legal services for a changing population.
+- The United States needs more people that speak languages other than English in order to provide social and legal services for a changing population.

 Only 25% of American adults self-report speaking a language other than English, according to the 2006 General Social Survey8.
 Of those who know a second language, 43% said they can speak that language “very well”.
 Within this subset of multilinguals who are well-versed in a non-English language, 89% acquired these skills in their childhood home, compared to 7% who pointed at the school as their main setting for language acquisition.9